arishboteco/Inventory-App/README.md

 Refer to [STYLEGUIDE.md](STYLEGUIDE.md) for design tokens, reusable components and usage examples.
 When creating new templates or JavaScript-driven components, prefer Tailwind CSS utilities and the classes defined in `static/css/app.css` before adding custom styles.

 The color palette is centralized in `static/src/tokens.css` and consumed by `tailwind.config.js` via CSS variables.
-Update the tokens in that file to change colors across both light and dark themes.
+Update the tokens in that file to adjust the application's colors.

 ## Responsive Breakpoints